justin830827/I-WANT-TO-FIND-A-JOB/Interview.md

 }
 ```

-Assume we have a component use both `id` and `class` as follows, what will be the color displayed in this case ?
+Assume we have a component use both `id` and `class` as follows, what will be the color displayed in this case.

 ```html
 <p id="intro" class="foo">Hello!</p>